Nurses Improving Care for Healthsystem Elders

 Level IV Trauma Facility

 In 2022, Associate Vice President and Chief Nursing Officer Ambulatory Services Christopher McLarty, D.N.P., APRN, ACNP-BC, graduated from The Academy GE Fellows Program.
 He was selected to participate in the prestigious and rigorous two-year program, which is designed to enhance health care knowledge, leadership skills, and business acumen.
-Dr. McLarty has proven his leadership abilities and his passion for learning all things about health care and nursing.
+Dr. McLarty has proven leadership abilities and a passion for learning all things about health care and nursing.
 Dr. McLarty is committed to UT Southwestern Medical Center and the fellowship prepared him for continued leadership within our great organization.
 Dr. McLarty guides the nursing practice of 809 nurses, including both hospital-based and nonhospital-based clinics, and more than 900 advanced practice providers in 90+ ambulatory clinics.

 “Dr. Christopher McLarty embodies the true meaning of a compassionate nursing leader.
-He is transformational in his leadership, approach, and philosophy to care for our patients.
+He is transformational in proven leadership, approach, and philosophy to care for our patients.
 He ensures that everyone on the nursing team does the same.
 He is an advocate for our nurses and ensures there is an understanding for decisions made on their behalf.
 He has led and grown nursing through tough times and has made nursing more resilient.
 I personally appreciate his leadership and look forward to where he will continue to take nursing at UTSW.”

 Toni Eby, RN, FACHE, NEA-BC

 Associate Vice President and Chief Operations Officer, Ambulatory Services